estelleccl/how_to_integrate_clearance_with_facebook_omniauth/README.md

 	```
 		resources :users, only: [:show, :edit, :update, :destroy]
 	```
-		*make sure there is no duplicates
+		*make sure there is no duplicates in the routes

 #References
 1. https://github.com/thoughtbot/clearance